 At the time of a demotion, the appointing authority:

+Completes an internal assessment.

-Reduces the employee’s pay to the top step of the new classification if the employee’s current pay is above the top step of the new classification; or
+If the employee’s current pay is above the top step of the new classification, the agency shall reduce the employee’s pay to the top step of the new classification.

+If the employee’s current pay is within the range of the new classification and the outcome assessment results in a salary placement to a step equal to or greater than the employee’s current pay, the agency shall use the outcome of the equal pay calculator.

-Maintains the current pay if the employee’s pay is within the range for the new classification unless an internal assessment warrants a higher pay rate within the range.
-Agencies must retain documentation of the assessment and determination of the established rate of pay.
-If the current pay is off-step within the new classification, increase at least one full step (to be on a step) in the new classification at the next salary eligibility date (SED), but do not exceed the top step of the new salary range.; and
+If the employee’s current pay is within the range of the new classification and the outcome of the assessment results in salary placement to a step below the employee’s current salary, the agency shall maintain the employee’s current pay.
+If maintaining the employee’s current pay places them off-step in the new classification, at the next benefit service date increase to the next higher salary step in the new range and then move up an additional step in the range, not to exceed the top step of the range.

-Maintains the SED unless the employee is at the maximum of the new salary range.
+Maintains the benefit service date unless the employee is at the top step of the new salary range.

 General Wage Adjustments

-When the DAS implements a general increase (also referred to as a “cost of living adjustment”), agencies retain an employee at the same step or rate in the salary range.
-Agencies generally retain an employee’s salary eligibility date.
+When the DAS implements a general increase (e.g. cost of living adjustments), agencies retain an employee at the same step or rate in the salary range.
+Agencies generally retain an employee’s benefit service date.

 When DAS implements a compensation plan adjustment with no accompanying general increase, agencies retain an affected employee at the existing salary with no increase unless the employee’s current salary rate is below the first step of the new salary range.
 In this case, the agency places the employee’s salary rate at the first step of the new salary range.
-Employees generally retain their salary eligibility dates.
+Employees generally retain their benefit service dates.

 Job Rotation

-For a career enrichment job rotation, employees may receive a 5 percent increase from the employee’s current base salary when rotating into a position in a higher salary range.
-If the 5 percent increase falls below the lowest step in the new classification, place the employee on the first step of the new salary range.
+Agencies shall complete an internal assessment based on the classification of the job rotation.

+If the employee’s current pay is above the top step of the job rotation classification, the agency maintains the employee’s current rate of pay.

+If the employee’s current pay is within the range of the job rotation classification and the assessment results in a salary placement to a step equal to or below the employee’s current pay, the agency shall maintain the employee’s current rate of pay.

+If the employee’s current pay is within the range of the job rotation classification and the assessment results in a salary placement to a step greater than the employee’s current pay, the agency shall apply an amount based pay differential equal to the difference.

-Agencies must remove any differentials from the employee’s base position if the differential is not applicable to the job rotation.
+Agencies must remove any current differentials from the employee’s base position if the differential is not applicable to the job rotation.

-See State HR Policy 50.015.01 for further information on job rotations for classified unrepresented and management service employees.
+See State HR Policy 50.015.01, Job Rotation for further information on job rotations for classified unrepresented and management service employees.

 Lump Sum Payments